Criminal Law

 What Is Perjury?

-Perjury is a serious criminal offense that occurs when someone, under oath, knowingly makes a false statement during a court case or other legal proceeding.
-However, several criteria must be met in order for the court to consider a witness guilty of perjury.
+The American criminal justice system, and the entire legal system, relies on truth.
+Therefore, perjury is a serious criminal offense.
+The crime of perjury occurs when someone, under oath, knowingly makes a false statement during a court case or other legal proceeding.
+However, several criteria must be met for someone to be found guilty of perjury.

-Further, the false statement must be materially relevant to the initial case in question to be considered perjurious.
-This means if you’ve made an incorrect claim, it must be capable of influencing the case at hand for you to be prosecuted for perjury.
-For example, a bystander lying about how many cats he owns while testifying to an armed robbery to which he was a witness would not be guilty of perjury.
+The false statement must be “materially” relevant to the initial case to be considered perjury.
+This means your incorrect claim must be capable of influencing the case for you to be prosecuted for perjury.
+For example, a bystander lying about how many cats they own while testifying to an armed robbery they witnessed would not be guilty of perjury.

 What Is the Penalty for Perjury?